 Griffon performed its annual impairment testing of goodwill as of September 30, 2016.
 The performance of the test involves a two-step process.
 The first step involves comparing the fair value of Griffon's reporting units with the reporting unit's carrying amount, including goodwill.
 Griffon generally determines the fair value of its reporting units using the income approach methodology of valuation that includes the present value of expected future cash flows.
 This method uses market assumptions specific to Griffon's reporting units.
 If the carrying amount of a reporting unit exceeds the reporting unit's fair value, Griffon performs the second step of the goodwill impairment test to determine the amount of impairment loss.
-The second step compares the implied fair value of the reporting unit's goodwill with the carrying amount of that goodwill.
+The second step compares the implied fair value of the reporting unit's goodwill.